Earlstein/Earlstein.github.io/README.md

     Built with Tailwind CSS: Utilizes a modern utility-first CSS framework for rapid UI development.

-How to Use (Deploy your own version)

-You can easily use this template to create your own portfolio website.
+Deployment with GitHub Actions

+This project uses a GitHub Actions workflow to automatically deploy the website to GitHub Pages.
+How it Works

+    Any push to the main branch triggers the workflow.

+    The workflow takes the contents of the repository (your index.html file).

+    It pushes these contents to a special deployment branch called gh-pages.

+    GitHub Pages serves the website from this gh-pages branch.

+Setup Instructions

-    Create a Repository:
+    Create Repository:

-        Create a new public repository on GitHub.
+        Create a new public repository on GitHub named your-username.github.io.

-        You must name it your-username.github.io (replace your-username with your actual GitHub username).

-    Download the Code:

-        Download the index.html file from this repository.

-    Upload the File:
+    Upload Files:

-        In your newly created repository, click on Add file > Upload files.

-        Drag and drop the index.html file into the uploader.

-        Commit the changes.

-    Done!

-        Your website will be live at https://your-username.github.io in a few minutes.
+        Upload your index.html file.

+        Create a directory named .github/workflows.

+        Inside that directory, create a new file named deploy.yml and paste the contents of the workflow file into it.

+    Set Deployment Branch:

+        In your repository's Settings tab, go to the Pages section in the sidebar.

+        Under "Build and deployment", for the Source, select "Deploy from a branch".

+        Under "Branch", select gh-pages as the source branch and / (root) as the folder.
+Click Save.

+After a minute or two, your website will be live at https://your-username.github.io.
+From now on, any changes you push to the main branch will automatically be deployed to your live site.

 Customization